Supreme Court examples of strong verbs

 • Mexico does not tether its claims to alleged statutory breaches.

-— Justice Jackson in SMITH & WESSON BRANDS, INC. v.
+— Justice Jackson (concurring) in SMITH & WESSON BRANDS, INC. v.
 ESTADOS UNIDOS MEXICANOS

-— with tether (and with her signature metaphorical precision), suggesting a deliberate, necessary attachment and making that connection’s absence feel like a structural flaw
+— with tether (and her signature metaphorical precision), suggesting a deliberate, necessary attachment, and making the absence of that connection feel like a structural flaw

 • The dissent exudes a sense that Texas and Fasken have been treated unfairly.